bm54cloud/golang-learning/notes.md

 - All subsequent functions are only executed when called
 - You can call a function as many times as you want, thus functions can be used to reduce code duplication
 - Must call the function in main for it to run via `<function_name()>`
+- Functions can be reused in your application by calling the function name

 **Parameters**
 - Information can be passed into functions as parameters